benjie-git/CardStock/README.md

 ## Installation
 You can either, run it from source:
-1. install python
+1. install python3
-2. Linux-only: apt install libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
+2. Linux-only: apt install libasound2-dev libwebkit2gtk-4.0-dev  # or equivalent on non-debian/ubuntu distros
-3. pip install wxPython
-4. pip install simpleaudio (optional, but recommended for Windows and Linux)
+3. Linux and Windows: pip install simpleaudio
-5. pip install pyinstaller (optional, but required for exporting stacks)
+4. pip install wxpython PyInstaller requests  # note that wxpython can take a long time to build
-6. download or clone this repository
+5. download or clone this repository
-7. run designer.py and viewer.py as desired
+6. run designer.py and viewer.py as desired
-8. or run build.py to create your own standalone applications for the Designer and Viewer applications.
+7. or run build.py to create your own standalone applications for the Designer and Viewer applications.

-Or download the ready-to-go CardStock application for Mac or Windows here: https://github.com/benjie-git/CardStock/releases/latest
+Or download the latest, pre-built CardStock application for Mac or Windows here: https://github.com/benjie-git/CardStock/releases/latest

 ## Reference